bikaylee/Jump-Jump/README.md

 # Pixel Jump

-Our project is a Jump & Jump gameplay stimulation in Minecraft, with different sizes and shapes of platform for the agent to jump on based on gravity and velocity.
+Our AI project is a Jump & Jump gameplay simulation in Minecraft, with different sizes and shapes of platform for the agent to jump on based on gravity and velocity.

 ---
 #### Website